BananaStudio-AI/MPC_apidog/apidog/README.md

 - Scripts are ESM (`type: module`) and expect Node 18+.
 - These scripts use the MCP SDK and spawn the Apidog MCP server under the hood.
 - The exact tool names depend on your Apidog project configuration; override via env vars if discovery fails.
+- If you see a 403 error during pull, your `APIDOG_ACCESS_TOKEN` likely lacks access to the project.
+Update `.env` and re-run.
+The raw tool response is saved to `apidog/generated/oas_raw.json` for debugging.